 A fresh examination of two practices at the heart of the Christian faith – giving and forgiving – this book is at the same time an introduction to Christianity.
 Even more, it is a compelling invitation to Christian faith as a way of life.

-“Miroslav Volf, one of the most celebrated theologians of our day, offers us a unique interweaving of intense reflection, vivid and painfully personal stories and sheer celebration of the giving God ...
-I cannot remember having read a better account of what it means to say that Jesus suffered for us in our place.” – Archbishop Rowan Williams.
+The Archbishop of Canterbury, Dr Rowan Williams, says of him: “Miroslav Volf, one of the most celebrated theologians of our day, offers us a unique interweaving of intense reflection, vivid and painfully personal stories and sheer celebration of the giving God ...
+I cannot remember having read a better account of what it means to say that Jesus suffered for us in our place.”

 Two quotes from Miroslav Volf: